d4rkd3v1l/d4Rks-1337-h4x0r-guide/XX-services/01-tcp/TCP-22-SSH.md

 root@<ip>'s password:^C
 ```

 But we DO get a password prompt, so the machine may accept SOME users with a password, rather than keys (or both!).
 [Example of a banner](http://www.tecmint.com/wp-content/uploads/2012/11/SSH-Banner.png)  (able to get some information from it too - domain name!).

 ## Nmap Scripts

--> automate fingerprinting and banner grabbing
+-> Automate fingerprinting and banner grabbing
 ```bash
 ls -lh /usr/share/nmap/scripts/*ssh*
 ```